sanduhrs/drupal-potx/README.txt

    the module or modules you want to have a translation template for, and submit the form.
 You will get one single template file generated.

-The command line functionality is quite mature now, because it was basically carried over and refactored from extractor.php, previously hosted as part of the translation templates themselfs.
-The web based functionality is still in its early stages.

    Note: If you only get a white browser screen as response to the extraction request, the memory limit for PHP on the server is probably too low, try to set that higher.

 USING potx-cli.php ON THE COMMAND LINE
 ================================================================================